Institut International de Lancy: Tuition

-The school costs about 20,000 for primary and 25,000 for secondary without school bus option and canteen option.
-Extracurricular activities are not free though cheaper than other places.
+The school costs about 20,000 CHF for primary and 25,000 CHF for secondary without school bus option and canteen option.
+Extracurricular activities are not free.

 Curriculum

 The school uses a curriculum of core and foundation subjects within a structure that follows the English National Curriculum («Cambridge International Examinations») and the Baccalauréat en France.
 The school also provides the IB (International Baccalaureate) since 2009 and the preparation to the Examen de Maturité Suisse.